zaphar/ucg/README.md

 be version controlled, enforce _some_ typesafety, and output configuration for any application regardless of that applications preferred format.

+## The Usual Warnings

+This is still very much an experiment and the language and api can be expected to change and mutate.
+It also probably has bugs and isn't yet the most user friendly language and compiler to use.
+You have been warned.

 ## Usage